When can I apply to Westchester Community College?

-Yes, you must submit your official, final high school transcript to the Admissions Office or bring your original high school diploma or original GED with score report to the Admissions office.
+Yes, you must submit your official, final high school transcript or your original high school diploma or original GED with score report to the Admissions Office.

 I don’t have a high school diploma or GED.
 Will I be eligible for aid?

 Non high school graduates who meet the required ‘Ability to Benefit’ placement test scores and are admitted into the College’s 24-credit GED program are considered matriculated and are eligible to apply for federal and state financial aid if they are pursuing a qualifying major.

 I applied to FAFSA, but didn’t put Westchester Community College on the application; what should I do?